strawnerry/Helllo-GitHub/README.md

 # Helllo-GitHub
 Just another repository

-Hello every body,i am is a newcomer to programming.But my English is really really terrible,I'm very upset!
+Hello every one,i am is a newcomer to programming.But my English is really really terrible,I'm very upset!